dependabot/dependabot-core/pub/README.md

 ```
 ## Detection of Flutter and Dart SDK versions.

-`dependency_services` should be run in the constext of the right Flutter and
+`dependency_services` should be run in the context of the right Flutter and
 Dart SDK versions as these will affect package resolution.

 The pub dependabot integration supports the flutter releases on the `stable` and